DavisDroneClub/gimbal/README.md

 # gimbal
-Software for operating the servo 1-axis gimbal
+Files for 1-axis servo gimbal

+/Pictures: Pictures of gimbal for documentation
-/gimbal_code: Contains Arduino files for gimbal
+/cad: Solidworks CAD files for gimbal

-/gimbal_tester: Contains python script for testing response of gimbal
+/code: Contains Arduino files for gimbal /gimbal_tester: Contains python script for testing response of gimbal